artvin01/TF2-Zombie-Riot/README.md

 - [Pelipoika](https://github.com/Pelipoika) (Npc base code that we heavily edited, thank you SO much for publishing it all.)
 - [backwards] (backwards#8236) on discord.
 (Helped with sdkcall lag compensation.)

-Alot of code is borrowed/just takes from other plugins i or friends made, often with permission, rarely without cus i couldnt contact the person or it was just open sourcecode, credited anyways when i did that.
+Some Code is borrowed/just takes from other plugins i or friends made, often with permission, rarely without because i couldnt contact the person or it was just open sourcecode, credited anyways when i did that inside the code.
+All was under the GLP3.0 lisence.

 IF YOU HAVE ANY QUESTIONS, CONTACT ME.
 My things are in my Bio.